Disclosure: This post contains affiliate links.

 I recently posted a Mason Jar Lid Garland project, and I still have several lids lying around so I thought why not turn them into ornaments?
 Today I am sharing a fun, easy way to create DIY Mason Jar Lid Ornaments.
-I also used Mod Podge for this project, which is listed as one of my favorite things in my Holiday Gift Guide.

 What you’ll need for this project: